 Although it appears to have burst onto the scene in 2022, GenAl has seen some considerable advancements over the past 2 decades with breakthroughs in how we can access and use large language models (Gartner, 2023).
 In November 2022, OpenAl made ChatGPT available to the general public; within 2 months, it had 100 million active users and grew to 173 million users by April 2023.
-We are now in the midst of a pivotal moment in this AI evolution and the ways in which it will potentially transform higher education.
+We are now in the midst of a pivotal moment in this Al evolution and the ways in which it will potentially transform higher education.

 This transformation is multifaceted, and, as such, a collaborative approach is required to address the implications in higher education.
+Chan and Hu (2023) propose a framework that is organised into three Universities will need to support staff in the adoption of new technologies such as GenAI by developing policy and support systems that satisfy the diverse needs of staff, students and the community.

-Chan and Hu (2023) propose a framework that is organised into three dimensions: pedagogical to use AI to improve teaching and learning, governance to reflect privacy and security issues and operational to address infrastructure and training.
+dimensions: pedagogical to use AI to improve teaching and learning, governance to reflect privacy and security issues and operational to address infrastructure and training.
 Each of these dimensions is an area of concern that will transform the ways we work, teach, and learn in higher education.